 It is also opportune to pull together information in the guideline documents listed below, the majority over five years old, this has been completed, as noted, but doesn't get into detail re specifics to any great degree.

-It is also opportune to review pine plantation fire salvage, to explore opportunities to maximise pine salvage, maximise timber value associated with fire salvage and possibly integrate pine plantation bushfire protection and salvage strategies.
+It is also opportune to review pine and hardwood plantation fire salvage, recovery and reestablishment, to explore opportunities to maximise salvage, maximise timber value associated with fire salvage and possibly integrate plantation bushfire protection and salvage strategies.